 Through the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020, Congress waived Medicare's telehealth originating site and geographic limitations during the PHE.
-AMGA recommends that Congress permanently authorize this expansion, as the pandemic has created a new normal for the delivery of care.
-Medicare beneficiaries expect telehealth services to remain beyond this pandemic.
+AMGA recommends that Congress permanently waive these restrictions, as the pandemic has created a new normal for the delivery of care.
+Medicare beneficiaries expect telehealth services to remain an option for receiving care beyond this pandemic.
 Providers should maintain their ability to leverage the investments they made in incorporating telehealth into their delivery model.